icyflame21/Swiggy_Clone/README.md

 ## Responsibilities 💪

-- Creating Pixel Perfect pure css Animations without using css library, and pixel perfect layouts for evey page.
+- Creating Pixel Perfect pure css Animations without using css library, and pixel perfect layouts for every page.
-- Creation of Mannual Data for restaurants , cities .
+- Creation of Manual Data for restaurants , cities .
 - The pages are designed in such way that if the user is not logged in then he/she can create a account at every page visit but for food-payment the user have to  get logged in.
 - All the functionality which are been implemented are in working conditions.
 - Optimization of all page layouts with its raw css files and its libraries, for the user to have a smoother UI.